les beau villages à visiter

 If it's more upmarket shopping you desire look no further than Tours, Le Mans and Vendôme where you'll find all the boutiques you could wish for.
 Although La Chartre-sur-le-Loir, just down the road, is rather nice too!

 Fine dining you say?
 Take your pick!
 Most of the villages and towns surrounding us offer at least one very good restaurant.
 Our favourite however is the Hôtel de France in La Chartre-sur-le-Loir - you won't be disappointed - and Chez Miton in Chahaignes.
-For an unbelievable value for money option, Le Saint Pierre in Ruille-sur-Loire cannot be beaten (lunchtime ouvrierre menu) Lhomme also has two very friendly restaurants recently developed initiative Vallée du Loir à Vélo, of which we are a member, has lots of information on their website need to know about their hobby
+For an unbelievable value for money option, Le Saint Pierre in Ruille-sur-Loire cannot be beaten (lunchtime ouvrierre menu) Lhomme also has its own friendly restaurant.

+recently developed initiative Vallée du Loir à Vélo, of which we are a member, has lots of information on their website need to know about their hobby